japandev07/web-app-demo/README.md

 ##### This demo project is deployed at [wffweb.herokuapp.com](https://wffweb.herokuapp.com)

+##### To run this project in your local machine, open this project with IntelliJ IDEA as a maven project and run `com.webfirmframework.web.launcher.Main.main` method.

 ###### Anybody can contribute to this repository.
 Any changes made to this demo app will be reflected in [wffweb.herokuapp.com](https://wffweb.herokuapp.com).